vasilakisfil/Introspected-REST/README.md

 + say that emulating Machine2Machine communication with what the browser/human does when visiting a web page is a wrong approach
 Machines can be more powerful, smarter an decisive if we program them correctly.

+https://tools.ietf.org/html/draft-nottingham-json-home-02 Why non-browser clients?
+It seems like the saying machines are just like browsers is not valid anymore (and was never valid)